Catholic Church sexual abuse cases: Poland

 Gulbinowicz is the former archbishop of Wrocław, whose support of the trade union Solidarity played a critical role in the collapse of communism in Poland.
-On 16 November 2020, 10 days after the Vatican, Gulbinowicz, but, as a result of the Vatican displinary action, could not have a funeral in Wroclaw's Cathedral of St. John the Baptist or to be buried in the cathedral.
+On 16 November 2020, 10 days after the Vatican sanctions, Gulbinowicz died.
+But as a result of the Vatican displinary action, he could not have a funeral in Wroclaw's Cathedral of St. John the Baptist or to be buried in the cathedral.

 Portugal

+In 1993, a priest of the Diocese of Funchal, Frederico Cunha, was convicted for the murder of 15-year-old Luís Correia.
+His corpse was found at the bottom of the Caniçal cliff, in Ponta de São Lourenço, on the eastern end of the island of Madeira, with signs of aggression.
+During the trial, four witnesses, now adults, told the court how they had been sexually abused by the priest.